1974 United States Senate election in South Dakota

 The 1974 United States Senate election in South Dakota was held on November 5, 1974.
-Incumbent Democratic U.S. Senator George McGovern, who had lost the 1972 United States presidential election to Richard Nixon ran for reelection to a third term and won despite having also lost his home state two years prior.
+Incumbent Democratic U.S. Senator George McGovern ran for reelection to a third term and won.

+McGovern's reelection was notable for the fact two years prior, in the 1972 presidential election, McGovern lost his home state by 9 points to Richard Nixon, yet won his Senate reelection bid by 7 points, marking a sixteen point swing in two years.

 Primary elections

 Primary elections were held on June 4, 1974.